 Our innovative extra-curricular program is designed to enhance the learning opportunities available at Glennie and inspire each girl to discover and develop her unique cultural, academic or sporting talents.

 We offer a broad range of activities across sport, arts, debating, chess, and academic competitions.
-Our Facebook page offers a comprehensive overview of the activities program our girls regularly participate in.

 Middle Years girls participate in Chapel, regular School assemblies, social justice programs, and study skills sessions.
 Our Learning Hub provides a space for girls to challenge each other and work collaboratively on learning tasks.